Rhône: from Lyon to Avignon

 - We will have meals at beautiful, quaint French village restaurants typical for the region.

-- We will dine at a Michelin-starred restaurant.
+- We will dine at exquisite gourmet restaurants worthy of a Michelin star.

 - We will travel through incredibly beautiful landscapes, which have been made immortal by the paintings of the Impressionist artists.